libreForms/spec/spec.md

 ## Summary

-This document describes the libreForms API, a declarative form-manager abstraction linking frontend form fields with their corresponding backend data structures, both of which can be written in a language of the implementer's choice.

-At its core, libreForms divides each form into (a) form fields, which are further specified based on their input, output, and field configs; and (b) form configs, which further define form behavior.
+This document describes the libreForms API, a declarative abstraction optimized for managing administrative forms.
+At its core, the API divides each form into (a) form fields, which are further specified based on their input, output, and field configs; and (b) form configs, which further define form behavior.
 Form and field configs are generally denoted in their name using some [reserved character](#reserved-characters) like leading underscores.
 Implementers have significant flexibility to arbitrarily define the behavior resulting from the above rules.

 ```
 FORMS